Antimonit/Quantum/README.md

 ```

 In contrast to a simple `List<Qubit>` that can only hold independent qubits, a `Register` can
 also hold *entangled* qubits, such as *Bell states*.
+This is crucial for creation of more
+complex algorithms that depend on entanglement.

-With the same reasoning as for qubits, registers can be *normalized* for testing purposes.
+> Just like single qubits, registers can be *normalized* for testing purposes.

 ## [Gates](src/main/kotlin/me/khol/quantum/gate/Gate.kt)
 Most of the commonly used gates are already predefined: